-Refer to the Remuneration Report, which is contained within our 2018 Annual Report.
-The Remuneration Report discloses the policies and practices regarding remuneration of Non-Executive Directors and Key Management Personnel.
+Refer to the Remuneration Report, which is contained within our 2019 Annual Report.
+The Remuneration Report discloses the policies and practices regarding remuneration of Non-Executive Directors Executive Directors and Key Management Personnel.

-Recommendation 8.3: A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
+Recommendation 8.3: A listed entity which has an equity-based remuneration scheme should:

+(a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and

+(b) disclose that policy or a summary of it.

-The Company established an equity-based remuneration scheme during the year and received shareholder approval for the scheme at the 2017 Annual General Meeting.
+The Company has an equity-based remuneration scheme which was approved by shareholders at the 2017 Annual General Meeting.
 Any dealing in respect of an incentive is prohibited unless the Board determines otherwise or the dealing is required by law and the participant has provided satisfactory evidence to the Company of that fact, and it is in accordance with the Company's Securities Dealing Policy.
 The Securities Dealing Policy specifically states that Company securities acquired under a director or employee incentive plan must never be hedged prior to the vesting and that hedging includes entering into transactions in financial products that operate to limit the economic risk associated with holding Company securities.
 A copy of the Policy can be found on the Company's website.